TornikeTsereteli/kiu-chess-game-validator/readme.md

     - Piece-specific movement (including edge cases like blocked paths and captures).
     - King movement and castling.
     - Game rule enforcement (e.g., no illegal king moves).

+#  run the ChessApp class:

+it shows exactly pgn is transformed and simulated on board